stretchr/docs/users-and-permissions/permissions.md

 ```
 There's a lot of powerful things going on in those rules.
 We explain the features in detail below, but here's a quick breakdown:

- * `"accounts/{{acountId}}/***"` - You define rules based on the url path that is used to access the data.
-This particular rule means that any url that starts with `accounts/any-id/` is subject to the defined rules. `{{accountId}}` defines a variable that will be passed into your rules as $accountId.
+ * `"accounts/{acountId}/***"` - You define rules based on the url path that is used to access the data.
+This particular rule means that any url that starts with `accounts/any-id/` is subject to the defined rules. `{accountId}` defines a variable that will be passed into your rules as $accountId.
  * `"all"` - The following rules apply to all actions (create, read, update, delete)
  * `$loggedin` - Returns true if the user is logged in or false if they aren't
- * `[accounts/$accountId]` - Pulls a record from the database to check values
+ * `{accounts/$accountId}` - Pulls a record from the database to check values
- * `.~createdby.id` - This is the value we care about from the `[accounts/$accountId]` record.
+ * `.~createdby.id` - This is the value we care about from the `{accounts/$accountId}` record.
 Stretchr tracks who created/updated every object, allowing you to validate against it.
  * `$their.id` - `$their` gives you access to the current users record so that you can use it for validation
  * `***` - Stretchr gives you access to all levels of your tree, so if you have data stored at `accounts/1/books`, you could also access that data by heading to `/books`.
 As a result, we always create a default catch-all rule that matches every path and blocks access to it.
-The above rules will block all requests that don't start with `/accounts/{{accountId}}`
+The above rules will block all requests that don't start with `/accounts/{accountId}`

 ## Basic Syntax
 At the most basic level, a permissions rule will consist of a path, an action and a true/false statement that decides if the request is authorized: